cauancardoso/cauancardoso.github.io/_posts/2019-07-24-interactive_cv.md

 comments: true
 ---

 [I've created my Interactive Résumé (or Curriculum Vitae) using Tableau](https://public.tableau.com/profile/cauan.cardoso#!/vizhome/CV_15638506371700/CV).
-Here I'll show how you can create your own one.
+Here I'll show how you can create yours.

 [Tableau](https://www.tableau.com/) is a very intuitive software that creates amazing dashboards ([and more](https://www.tableau.com/#hero-video)).
 It's not cheap, but if you're a student like me, I have great news: [Tableau is free for students](https://www.tableau.com/academic).